Geri McClymont believes that to move forward, we must be intentional about the decisions we make each day and learn from

-In addition, by refusing to step forward into the unknown, perfectionists prevent themselves from unleashing unlimited amounts of inner potential which could otherwise steer them forward into the very arms of success.
+By refusing to step forward into the unknown, perfectionists prevent themselves from unleashing unlimited amounts of inner potential which could steer them forward into the very arms of success.

 Perfectionists keep people at arm’s length.
 This is a self-defense mechanism they use to prevent their flaws from being exposed because they fear they'll be rejected for their imperfections.

 For many perfectionists, acknowledging their need of others is a weakness synonymous to failure.
 They often believe that the words success and failure are mutually exclusive from one another, so they refuse to make themselves vulnerable by exposing their need of others.

 The greater problem is that when perfectionists come crashing down, there's nobody there to help them get up because they've spent all their lives shutting people out.